Mago281/deep-learning-challenge/README.md

 •	Add or reduce the number of epochs to the training regimen.

-Note: If you make at least three attempts at optimising your model, you will not lose points if your model does not achieve target performance.
+***Note:  If you make at least three attempts at optimising your model, you will not lose points if your model does not achieve target performance.***

-1. Create a new Jupyter Notebook file and name it AlphabetSoupCharity_Optimisation.ipynb.
+1. Create a new Jupyter Notebook file and name it _AlphabetSoupCharity_Optimisation.ipynb_.

 2. Import your dependencies and read in the charity_data.csv to a Pandas DataFrame.